What Is Zeus the God of in Greek Mythology?

 Emperor Hadrian was an academic man who had a lifelong passion for Greek culture.
 He visited Greece a number of times during his reign and took on the task of restoring her monuments to their former glory.
 Most notably, Hadrian funded the restoration and completion of the Temple of Zeus Olympios in Athens.

 The structure had been started over 600 years earlier and was never finished.
 The ancient writer Pausanias tells us that the Athenians were delighted at this show of piety and generosity.
-In later years, Hadrian himself was worshiped at the temple alongside Zeus as part of the Imperial cult.
+In later years, Hadrian himself was worshiped at the temple alongside Zeus as part of the imperial cult.

 Author Image